What to Expect if You Take Part

 - It will prompt you with options rather than demands, and respect "I do not want to talk about this now".

-You can also use the chatbot for everyday topics (sleep, routines, food, training plans, future goals) when that feels more useful.
+You can also use the companion for everyday topics (sleep, routines, food, training plans, future goals) when that feels more useful.

-- If you sound under strain but still in control, it may slow the pace, suggest grounding, or gently invite human support.
+- If you sound under strain, it may slow pace, simplify choices, and suggest short orienting steps.

 You can always ask "why are you suggesting this now?" and the assistant will explain its reasoning in plain language.